Who I Am

 Learning to Sleep in the Bed that I Made

 No TV.
 Ok, well I do own a TV and am honestly a huge movie buff with lots of movies and some sitcoms, but I do not have a cable network of any kind.
 No channels.
 No commercials.
-Been that way for close to 20 years now.
+Been that way for over 20 years now.
 I still get hooked on sitcoms!
 I owned every season of Gilmore Girls and if Agents of Shield has a season on DVD, I’ve bought it and watched it in marathon order over a couple of weeks (if it lasts that long).

 My current addiction is Arrow.
 In a recent episode I learned the origins of the character, Felicity Smoak.
 (Third Season in case any of you are Arrow buffs, too) While it wasn’t anything too horrific…think Bimbo mom and illegal computer hacking stuff, it was something that she was embarrassed and ashamed of.